jponge/izpack-full-svn-history-copy/izpack-maven/trunk/izpack-sdk/Readme.txt

 Current Usage
 -------------

-With mvn scm:bootstrap a checkout from svn is done to prepare the build environment.
+A checkout from svn is done automatically in the process-resources phase.

-do a mvn install afterwards to create the sdk module.
+Just use the normal maven goals like package and install to build the sdk module.